 Email?
 TMZ?
 CNN?
 NBA?
 NFL?
 Instagram?
 Twitter?
 Snapchat?

 Checking is not a useful thing.
 It might be a verb, but it’s not a real action.

 When I started blogging, I always checked my stats for no reason.
 Then I thought: What’s the outcome of checking?

 You just consume information.
 I try to keep my “checking” at a minimum.
 That’s why I deleted all news and social media apps on my phone.

 I don’t even have email on my phone.
 Otherwise, I check it all the time.
 I don’t want that.
 I only want to check my email when I have time to answer emails.

-Checking is a habit that you can never fully eliminate.
+Checking is an unproductive habit that you can never fully eliminate.
 I still follow the NBA because I like it.
 Pick only 1 or 2 “checking” vices you actually like.
 Eliminate the rest.
 You’re not missing anything anyway.

 Until two years ago, every time I’d get stressed out, I said stuff like: “I need a drink.”
-Or: “I have to go on a vacation.
+Or: “I have to go on a vacation.”